 If you’re not optimizing a web server and use Firefox, Chrome, etc., install the profile-sync-daemon.
 The Profile-sync-daemon (PSD) is a tiny pseudo-daemon designed to manage your browser’s profile in tmpfs and periodically sync it back to your physical disc (HDD/SSD).

 Consider switching from the CFQ to NOOP or Deadline.
 Both offer better performance on SSDs and SD cards.

 Check which scheduler you are using with the following command (replace sdX):

+If not already enabled by default.
 TRIM allows Linux to inform the SSD which blocks of data are no longer considered in use.
-Therefore, when you delete a file, your SSD is now able to write data to blocks as if it they were brand new without having to perform the cumbersome deletion process.
+Therefore, when you delete a file, your SSD can now write data to blocks without performing the cumbersome deletion process.
 In essence, TRIM makes sure that your SSD’s performance doesn’t degrade too much with use.

-Check if your SSD or SD card supports TRIM:
+To check if your SSD or SD card supports TRIM, use:

-Further increase performance and life of SSDs & SD Cards
+Further increasing performance/life of SSDs & SD Cards

-— Use larger SD cards.
-Writes are spread based on the size of storage, so the larger the storage, the less it will repeatedly write over the same areas, less wear.
+— Use larger SD cards. – Writes are spread based on the storage size, so the larger the storage, the less it will repeatedly rewrite over the same areas = less wear.

 — Use this command to check for issues and lifespan:

 Published: Jan 30th, 2018 | Last updated: May 12th, 2021